Artist Support Grant

 Q: How much can I request?

-A: For 2023-24, you may request any amount between $500 and $3,000.
+A: You may request any amount between $500 and $3,000.

 Q: Am I required to match the grant?